 When is Dancing with the Stars season 34 out?
 It’s more complicated than you think

-The ‘DWTS’ season 33 finale airs on Tuesday (November 26) on ABC
+The ‘DWTS’ season 33 finale aired on Tuesday (November 26) on ABC

 Your support helps us to tell the story